BaptisteZloch/meme-ory-TP-JavaScript-EPF/README.md

 ### Question 17
 What does the `webpack --config webpack.config.js` do ?
--  Un webpack permet, en reprenant tout le code de l'app, de pouvoir la lire dans tous les navigateurs web, c'est à la fois un serveur et un compilateur
+-  Un webpack permet, en reprenant tout le code de l'app, de pouvoir la lire dans tous les navigateurs web (notamment les anciennes versions !), c'est à la fois un serveur et un compilateur

 ### Question 18
 Play the whole game with size=2.
 By browsing the 3 views of the application, how many files did your browser download in total?
 How many time did it took to load them all?